Esthytech/LITA_PROJECT/README.md

 - emotion management

 ##### Tools we have used
-- Ms Excel for data visualisation
+- Ms Excel for data visualisation [download here](https//microsoft.com)
 - Sql for query
 - Githun